-On the subject of sustainability of the measures: Here it is worthwhile to rely on a project management tool in which the individual tasks are entered.
+On the subject of sustainability of the measures: Here it's using project management tool where you enter the individual tasks.
 Then you can always see at a glance in which areas a retrospective is going well and where it needs to be improved.
 Do you have several retrospectives in your company?
 Then they can measure each other or exchange ideas.

 Only technology, no culture

-It doesn't matter if it's a Sprint Retro or any other variant: It is not exclusively about listing and solving purely technical challenges.
+It doesn't matter if it's a Sprint Retro or any other variant, it's not solely about about listing and solving purely technical challenges.
 The social and cultural interaction within the team should also be examined.
-Because one (efficient work) does not work without the other (team spirit).
+Because efficient work doesn't work without team spirit.
 Development departments sometimes find it difficult to combine the two.
-In this case, suitable trainings can help, see for example our blog post on non-violent communication.
+In this case, different trainings can help.
+Check out our article on how we use non-violent communication at RAIDBOXES.

-Retros should create the space to be able to speak freely about conflictual topics.
+Retros should create the space to be able to speak freely about conflict topics.
 Nevertheless, they need a clear framework and a fixed structure.
-This includes cornerstones such as regular implementation, the moderator role, if necessary a separate role for the documentation or the minutes, time management and - if desired - the use of special retro tools.
+This includes cornerstones such as regular implementation, the moderator role, if necessary a separate role for the documentation or the minutes, time management and, if desired, the use of special retro tools.
 A note on this in a moment.
-The five phases of a retro (see above) will help you to keep to the structure.
+The five phases of a retro (see above) will help you maintain the structure.

 For all the points mentioned above, you can get help if your agency or company doesn't yet have enough know-how.
 For example, through training courses or external trainers.

-At RAIDBOXES , we use several forms of retros to organize ourselves.
+At Raidboxes, we use several forms of retrospectives to organise ourselves.
 On the one hand, the classic Scrum retrospectives of our product development, through which we can now act much faster.
 Furthermore, our support team - and soon we in marketing as well - use team-internal retros to continuously improve quality.

-In addition, we are currently establishing a format that involves all colleagues at RAIDBOXES .
-We are still in the discovery phase.
-We are still in the discovery phase here.
-Due to our current growth, it is no longer easy to bring everyone together at one table.
-One idea we are looking into: Each team sends two deputies to the company-wide retrospective, on a rotating basis.
-This would give everyone the chance to contribute.
+In addition, we are currently establishing a format that includes all colleagues at Raidboxes\.
+We are still in the process of finding a solution.
+We are still in the process of finding a solution.
+Due to our current growth, it is no longer easy to get everyone around the table.
+One idea we are looking into: Each team sends two deputies to the company-wide retrospective, in a rotating process.
+This would give everyone a chance to contribute.